johnstegeman/dotfiles/README.md

 - clone this repository to chezmoi's local state directory
 - apply the chezmoi local state

-After that, you can run installMacOs.sh and setupMacOs.sh from ~/bin to install nix and switch to that configuration
+After that, you can run installNix.sh and setupNix.sh from ~/bin to install nix and switch to that configuration

 ## Documentation Topics